Pug grooming schedule, This is the no-nonsense guide that every pug parent deserves: the Pug Grooming Schedule Cheat Sheet.

 Bonus: it’s a bonding moment unless your pug thinks the brush is out to get them.

-1. Full body brushing
+1. Full body brushing.

 To remove loose fur, especially during the furmageddon (heavy shedding seasons in the spring and fall), use a deshedding tool or rubber grooming mitt.